 Those with exemption certificates should simply write and tell us when they are collecting and the details will be recorded in the diary.

-For those applying for a licence, we check home many other collections are booked during the period requested / lesser known charities will be asked to send information about their organization together with a copy of their last available statement of accounts.
+For those applying for a licence, we check how many other collections are booked during the period requested / lesser known charities will be asked to send information about their organization together with a copy of their last available statement of accounts.

 When the application form is returned with any information requested, and provided this is satisfactory, we issue a licence and a certificate, together with a form for detailing the returns.

-If you require any further information concerning the above please contact the Environmental Health Team.
+If you require any further information concerning the above please contact the Business Support Team.